nachiketrathod/HTTP.Request.Smuggling.Desync.Attack/README.md

 #### ***`Question, what could possibly go wrong here?`***

 - what if an attacker sends an ambiguous reqest which is deliberately crafted and so that `front-end` and `back-end` disagree about how long this messages is.
+- let's understand this with below example,

 <p align="left">
       <a href="http://nachiketrathod.com">